Old Oyo National Park

-Old Oyo National Park is one of the national parks of Nigeria, located across northern Oyo State and southern Kwara State, Nigeria.
+The Old Oyo National Park is one of the national parks of Nigeria, located across northern Oyo State and southern Kwara State, Nigeria.

 The park is 2,512 km2 of land in northern Oyo state, south west Nigeria, at latitude 8° 15’ and 9° 00’N and longitude 3° 35’ and 4° 42’ E. The location has inevitably placed the park at a vantage position of abundance land area as well as diverse wildlife and cultural/historical settings.
-Eleven local government areas out of which ten fall within Oyo State and one in Kwara State surround it.
+Eleven local government areas out of which ten fall within Oyo State and one in Kwara State surrounds it.
 The Administrative Head Office is located in Oyo, Isokun area along Oyo-Iseyin road, where necessary information and booking could be made.
 The landscaping and organized space within the large yard has made the facility very endearing to the public.

 It is rich in plant and animal resources including buffaloes, bushbuck and a variety of birds.
 The park is easily accessible from southwestern and northwestern Nigeria.
-The nearest cities and towns adjoining Old Oyo National Park include Saki, Iseyin, Igboho, Sepeteri, Tede, Kishi and Igbeti which have their own commercial and cultural attractions for tourism.
+The nearest cities and towns adjoining Old Oyo National Park include Saki, Iseyin, Igboho, Sepeteri, Tede, Kishi, and Igbeti, which have their own commercial and cultural attractions for tourism.

 History

 The park takes its name from Oyo-lle (Old Oyo), the ancient political capital of Oyo Empire of the Yoruba people, and contains the ruins of this city.
 The national park originated in two earlier native administrative forest reserves, Upper Ogun established in 1936 and Oyo-lle established in 1941.
 These were converted to game reserves in 1952, then combined and upgraded to the present status of a national park.

+By 2022, reporting noted that despite regular tourism tours and protective laws, the park was under threat due to poaching and logging in addition to herder encroachment.
+Although poaching had decreased from the early 2000s, herding remained a problem with Miyetti Allah organizations agreeing that illegal herding was an important issue facing the park, but claiming many local herders did not know the exact location of the park nor its ecological significance.
+Additionally, environmentalist Eme Okang explained that climate change also pushed herders south and into the park.
+The next year, mass arrests of illegal miners and herders in addition to poachers occurred during security drives.

+Location

+The Park has total land mass of 2,512km2 and is located in southwestern part of Nigeria, specifically in Northern Oyo State at latitude 8o 15’ and 9o 00’N and longitude 3o 35’ and 4o 42’ E. The location has inevitably placed the Park at a vantage position of abundance land area as well as diverse wildlife, cultural and historical settings.
+Eleven (11) Local Government areas out of which Ten (10) falls within Oyo State and one (1) in Kwara State surround it.
+The Administrative Head Office is located in Oyo, Isokun area along Oyo-Iseyin road, where necessary information and booking could be made.
+The landscaping and organized space within the large yard has made the facility very endearing to the public.